nasa/bigstac/tester/README.md

 ### create_sql.py and sql_tester.py

-These two applcations work off of the same configuration files but split up the work of generating tests and then testing them.
-First generate a list of statments with:
+These two applcations work off of the same configuration files from above but split up the work of generating tests and the testing itself.
+These two scripts form the bulk of the lattest tests.

+The **first** step is to generate a list of statments.
+These statments are based on the original config file but additional queries are created to create a more broad set of tests.
+The queries are changed to replace the select statment with a select all query.
+Limit as also changed with an input value.
+Finnally Order by is dropped.
+In all 8 queries can exist for one base query.

+This can be done with:

 	./create_sql.py --all --order suite.json > out.csv

 where:

 * --all, will add tests with `SELECT *` unless test already is a star select
-* --order, will add tests without order by unless test alread is missing order by
+* --order, will add tests without order by unless test allread is missing order by
-* suite.json, no flag given, name of config file
+* suite.json, no flag is given, name of config file

+Other params are:

+* --no-orig, will drop the original query.
+It is assumed that --all and/or --order will be used.
+* --limit, add a limit to queries if they do not already have one

 Output is CSV and can be piped to a file.

-To run tests use:
+The **second** step is to run tests with:

 	./sql_tester.py \
 		--data "../../path/to/data/*.parquet" \